FrosT2k5/cam2api/README.md

-This script is used to enable and disable cam2api without rebooting your phone
+This script is used to enable and disable cam2api without rebooting your phone, This branch is specifically for gsis

 Tested and working on : Redmi 6 pro (sakura), Mi A2 lite(Daisy)

 Inspired from TogoFire's Hal3/Hal1 switch .
 Check him out here - [TogoFire](https://github.com/TogoFire)